Antikor - ZTSA (Zero Trust Service Access)

 • Single-click login with corporate SSO

-• External support access is provided without VPN
+• External support access is provided without a VPN

 • Access is granted only to the relevant system

-SSH and Web Access to Network Devices (Switch, AP, Firewall)
+SSH and Web Accesses to Network Devices (Switch, AP, Firewall)

-• Access to SSH and Web interfaces via browser
+• Browser-based access to SSH and Web interfaces

-• No direct connection to devices — attack surface is eliminated
+• No direct connection to the device — attack surface is reset